 Whether you’re the enthusiastic rambler, the home group that loves cream tea parties, or the crazy base jumper—there’s something to accommodate everybody’s tastes.
 Download our A Starter for TEN Fundraising Guide to help get you started—if you have more fundraising ideas do let us know!
 Our helpful fundraising form is also available to download.

-TEN supporters are putting their best foot forward to walk a minimum of 10 kilometers (6.2 miles) in order to raise funds for our work in Europe.
+TEN supporters are putting their best foot forward once again to walk at least 10 kilometers (6.2 miles) in order to raise funds for our work in Europe.

-Walks are already being planned by supporters in Cornwall, Somerset, Bristol and Buckinghamshire.
+Walks are already being planned by supporters in North Wales, Somerset and Bristol.
 We’d love to have at least 10 walks across all parts of the UK, Wales, Scotland and Northern Ireland.
 Any social distancing guidance from the government will be applied.

 If you wish to organise a walk or simply join a walk near you, please get in touch with Melanie.Griffiths@ten-uk.org

 Think the gospel is worth shouting about?
 We do too so let’s shout it together from the SKY down!!
 Do something completely wild and raise money whilst doing it… Skydive for TEN.
 We’ve partnered with Skyline events and there are just three three easy steps: